NYSCP Missing Child/Young Person One Minute Guide - North Yorkshire

 • The searches and enquiries you have carried out

-• Any mission action plans if available
+• Any mission action plans, if available

-• The background of the child including any previous missing episodes and partnership information if available
+• The background of the child, including any previous missing episodes and partnership information if available

-• Any physical or mental impairments that might impact on the child’s level of development, functioning, understanding or appreciation of risk
+• Any physical or mental impairments that might impact the child’s level of development, functioning, understanding or appreciation of risk

 • Any other information which may be relevant to assessing the level of risk to the child